Analyzing BioCryst Pharmaceuticals's Unusual Options Activity | Benzinga

 Analyzing BioCryst Pharmaceuticals's Unusual Options Activity

-Shares of BioCryst Pharmaceuticals (NASDAQ:BCRX) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $16.34.
+On Thursday, shares of BioCryst Pharmaceuticals (NASDAQ:BCRX) saw unusual options activity.
+After the option alert, the stock price moved up to $16.95.

 Three Indications Of Unusual Options Activity